opencompany/www.opencompany.org/vision/index.md

 productive would our economy be if instead we reached together for an upper bound of trust?

-**We envision an economy in which corporations are trusted, because they are trustworthy.** We believe that the winning companies of the future will be those that create trust, not merely doing the minimum possible to keep within the letter of the law, but going above and beyond to cultivate an ever-stronger
+**We envision a world in which corporations are trusted, because they are trustworthy.** We believe that the winning companies of the future will be those that create trust, not merely doing the minimum possible to keep within the letter of the law, but going above and beyond to cultivate an ever-stronger